MadMaxChow/VLOOK/README-en.md

 ---

-# VLOOK™ ── Make Your Markdown A New Perspective
+# VLOOK™ ── Give Your Markdown a New Perspective

-# VLOOK™ is an elegant and practical theme package × enhancement plugin for Typora/Markdown
+# VLOOK™ is an elegant and practical THEME PACKAGE × ENHANCEMENT PLUGIN for Typora/Markdown